About apps and data stores

 • Advanced website indexing:

-• Requires domain verification.
+• Requires Vertex AI Search data stores owners to verify the domains to which the included websites belong.
 For more information, see Verify website domains.

 • Provides the capability to add structured data to the data store schema.
 A website contains unstructured data, but you can add structured data in the form of meta tags, PageMap attributes, and schema.org data to your web pages.
 You can then use this structured data to edit the data store schema as explained in Use structured data for advanced website indexing.